gvwilson/fiction/iffy/index.md

 "Good," de said firmly.
 "'Cuz they payin' overtime an' we can use the jing.
 Second wants t' make an autra li'l sister," de confided with a grin.
-"Me not bein' youngest any more---wou'nt that be a thing?
+"Me not bein' youngest any more—wou'nt that be a thing?
 Now c'mon, I bet there's tea brewa."
 De unhooked der arm from Iffy's and took the younger girl's hand.

 Iffy's mind whirled.
 Another clone?
-It made sense---Honesty had just turned sixteen, so de and a younger clone would be spaced far enough apart to be on the right side of legal.
+It made sense—Honesty had just turned sixteen, so de and a younger clone would be spaced far enough apart to be on the right side of legal.

 Before she could blurt out any of the dozen questions swirling around in her head, Honesty squeezed her fingers painfully hard and shot her a warning sidelong glance.
 Iffy's mouth snapped shut.
-Thumb, middle finger, first finger, middle finger...
+Thumb, middle finger, first finger, middle finger…
 She missed a step as she recognized the handcode resistance fighters had used to hide their words from surveillance during the robot wars, and that children now used to keep secrets from adults.
-Little finger and fourth finger together, middle finger, middle and fourth...
-The words and letters took shape in her head as Honesty tapped them out.
+Little finger and fourth finger together, middle finger, middle and fourth… The words and letters took shape in her head as Honesty tapped them out.
 The Blues were watching.
 They had left some helmets behind
 (no, that didn't make any sense, Honesty must have meant some cameras), so they had to be careful what they said.

-There was no point trying to spot the cameras---they would be as small as grains of sand.
+There was no point trying to spot the cameras—they would be as small as grains of sand.
 Each would pass information to its equally small neighbors in low-energy bursts of not-quite-static until the feed reached whatever Marine had been told to keep an eye on the repair yard.
-A core would have done a better job---it wouldn't get bored or doze for just a moment despite its induction conditioning---but after the machine wars, even the governor wouldn't dare use cores to watch people.
+A core would have done a better job—it wouldn't get bored or doze for just a moment despite its induction conditioning—but after the machine wars, even the governor wouldn't dare use cores to watch people.
 Any kind of surveillance was enough to run the risk of a riot.